pdelfino/disable-private-browsing-in-firefox/README.md

 - 1. In terminal, go to:
  `/usr/lib/firefox/distribution`

 Obs.: This is the correct directory if you are using Firefox version 91.0 and Ubuntu 20.04.
+Depending on the Firefox version and/or OS this might be different.

 - 2. If there is no `policies.json` file, then create one:
 ```bash